 As Rabbi Ronne Friedman once noted, the symbol of Jewish life should be a question mark, not a Magen David.
 We want our congregation to question the text, challenge it, and most importantly, take away insights that will truly enrich their lives.

 Taught by Rabbi Elaine Zecher, this class meets once a month to study the liturgy and explore the sense of the spiritual found in Psalms.
 These songs of praise, despair, joy, and struggle call up us to search and to understand the depth of meaning they provide.

 Men's Study Group

 Led by Rabbi Ronne Friedman, this men’s study group meets regularly and covers a variety of topics.

 Intro to Judaism

-This is a 16 week course taught by Temple Israel clergy once a year for anyone interested in learning more about Judaism or considering conversion.
+This is a 16 week course taught by Temple Israel clergy twice a year for anyone interested in learning more about Judaism or considering conversion.
 Partners in an interfaith relationship are encouraged to enroll together.

 Torah study at Temple Israel seeks to provide our students (of all ages) with the tools necessary to engage in meaningful and rich Jewish study.
 Join us on Saturday mornings: service begins at 9:00 a.m. and Torah Study follows.

 Burstein Scholar-in-Residence Program